W Idioms

 wipe (someone's) slate clean

-- erase someone's (bad) record
+- to erase someone's (bad) record

 The man had a bad performance record at work but he was able to wipe his slate clean and start over.